AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Cloud Migration
 ==================

 Current cloud migration practice is complex and time consuming.
-The root case is the requirements that migrating VM must change its IP address after the migration.
+The root cause is the requirements that migrating VM must change its IP address after the migration.
 Read how Aviatrix solves `this problem. <http://docs.aviatrix.com/HowTos/ipmotion.html>`_

 Extending Workloads to Cloud
 ==============================